-Bray-Curtis (abundance-based) β-deviation was positively related to community size in both regions (Table 1; Fig. 3), supporting our expectations.
-In tropical watersheds, mean Bray-Curtis β-deviations ranged from 3.08 to 16.66, indicating that communities were more dissimilar than expected by random changes in species abundances or genus composition.
+Bray-Curtis (abundance-based) β-deviation was positively related to community size in both regions (Table 1; Fig. 3B), supporting our expectations (E2a).
+In tropical watersheds, mean Bray-Curtis β-deviations ranged from 3.08 to 16.66, indicating that communities were more dissimilar than expected by random changes in species abundances and genus composition.
 Again, β-deviations of smaller communities were closer to zero than those of larger tropical communities, supporting our expectation E1.
 In boreal watersheds, mean Bray-Curtis β-deviation varied from 17.40 to 102.51, also indicating that communities were more dissimilar than expected by random changes in genus abundances and composition.
 Neither environmental heterogeneity nor spatial extent were related to Bray-Curtis β-deviation in any region.